C.D. FAS: Club records

 David Cabrera is the all-time leading goalscorer for FAS, with 242—since joining the club in 1966.
 Williams Reyes, who is the all-time topscorer in Clausura-Apertura format for FAS comes in second in all competitions with 139.
-Omar Muraco is the club's highest scorer in a single season with 39 goals in 00 appearances in the 1957-58 season.
-The most goals scored by a player in a single match is 6, which is also an Salvadoran record.
+Omar Muraco is the club's highest scorer in a single season with 39 goals in 00 appearances in the 1957–58 season.
+The most goals scored by a player in a single match is 6, which is also a Salvadoran record.
 This was achieved by David Cabrera in a game against UES in the 1980 season.

 The biggest victory recorded by FAS was 11–0 against Independiente, Primera División, 3 May 1959.
 FAS' heaviest championship defeats came during the 1989 season: It was against Alianza in 1989 (1–7).